 Change the Description of the VHT Transmit Power Envelope parameter as below.

 Specifies the parameters within the VHT Transmit Power Envelope element that are indicated by the MAC entity.
-The VHT Transmit Power Envelope element is present if dot11SpectrumManagementRequired is true or dot11RadioMeasurementActivated is true.
+The VHT Transmit Power Envelope element is present if both of the following conditions are met.

+The dot11VHTOptionImplemented is true;

+Either the dot11SpectrumManagementRequired is true or the dot11RadioMeasurementActivated is true.

+Otherwise, this parameter is not present.

 TGac editor: modify D1.0 P29, L21-L26, as follows

 Change the Description of the VHT Transmit Power Envelope parameter as below.

 Specifies the parameters within the VHT Transmit Power Envelope element that are indicated by the MAC entity.
-The VHT Transmit Power Envelope element is present if dot11SpectrumManagementRequired is true or dot11RadioMeasurementActivated is true.
+The VHT Transmit Power Envelope element is present if both of the following conditions are met.

+The dot11VHTOptionImplemented is true;

+Either the dot11SpectrumManagementRequired is true or the dot11RadioMeasurementActivated is true.

+Otherwise, this parameter is not present.

 TGac editor: modify D1.0 P31, L17-L20, as follows